NCAS-CMS/cf-python/docs/source/tutorial.rst

 coordinate system can be regridded with Cartesian regridding, which will produce similar results to using using spherical regridding.

-TODO1 example with Cartesian regridding to another field

 .. code-block:: python
    :caption: *TODO*